-Who can submit an application?
-Any full partner legally established in an EU Member State or third country associated to the Programme can be the applicant.
-This organisation applies on behalf of all participating organisations involved in the project.
-What types of organisations are eligible to participate in the project?
-Sectoral or professional associations Sector skills councils Bodies providing career guidance, professional counselling, information services and employment services Higher education institutions established in an EU Member State or third country associated to the Programme must hold a valid Erasmus Charter for Higher Education (ECHE).
-An ECHE is no required for participating HEIs in Third countries not associated to the Programme.
+Who can submit an application? .
+I Programme can be the applicant.
+This organisation applies on behalf of all participating What types of organisations are eligible to participate in the project?
+Economic development agencies Sectoral or professional associations Sector skills councils Bodies providing career guidance, professional counselling, information services and employment services Higher education institutions established in an EU Member State or third country associated to the Programme must hold a valid Erasmus Charter for Higher Education (ECHE).
+An ECHE is not required for participating HEIs in Third countries not associated to the Programme.
 Exception: organisations from Belarus (Region 2) are not eligible to participate in this action.